pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 ---
-title: "Making basic programs"
+title: "Your first program"
 excerpt: >
   What does it take to build a program?
 Learn to set up your hub, motors and sensors and make your robot move with precision.
+header:
+  teaser: /learn/making-programs/basics-motor-setup-3.png
 redirect_from:
-  - /learn/movement-sound-light/
+  - /learn/making-programs/
 img_setup_1:
-  image: /learn/movement-sound-light/basics-motor-setup-1.png
+  image: /learn/making-programs/basics-motor-setup-1.png
   alt: Setup step 1
   width: 100%
   caption: >